codewitch-honey-crisis/gfx_demo/README.md

 maximum word size.
 They can have as many as one channel per bit, and will take on any binary footprint you specify.
-If you want a 3 bit RGB pixel, you can easily make one, and then create bitmaps in that format - where there are 3 pixels every 9 bytes.
+If you want a 3 bit RGB pixel, you can easily make one, and then create bitmaps in that format - where there are 3 pixels every 9 bits.
 You'll never have to worry whether or not this library can support your display driver or file format's pixel and color model.
 With GFX, you can define the binary footprint and channels of your pixels, and then extend GFX to support